Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 Shelducks approaching their new habitat

 However, there is more behind the pilot project than just nature conservation.
 Due to centuries of changes and developments to the tidal Elbe, the tidal range has increased and the currents have become stronger.
-As a result, sedimentation in the Hamburg area has also increased and more dredging is required.</p
+As a result, sedimentation in the Hamburg area has also increased and more dredging is required.

-<p>Modeling also shows that giving the tidal Elbe more space again can counteract these detrimental developments.
+Modelling also shows that giving the tidal Elbe more space again can counteract these detrimental developments.
 Other estuaries such as the Scheldt in the Netherlands and Belgium or the Humber in the UK have already reopened large areas to the tide.
 With the Kreetsand shallow water area as a pilot project, we are also gathering experience for the tidal Elbe on how such river engineering measures can achieve improvements for nature and sediment management.

 The Spadenlander Busch/Kreetsand area had already been dyked back before the construction project.
 However, the former flushing field was so high that it was only flooded very rarely.

 The Kreetsand area was particularly suitable for this, as the dyke had already been set back as part of an earlier measure.
 This meant that not much changed for the residents living behind the dyke.
-But where there is water and mudflats today, there was a former flushing field before construction began, with some highly contaminated old Elbe sediments.</p
+But where there is water and mudflats today, there was a former flushing field before construction began, with some highly contaminated old Elbe sediments.

 A fawn at the edge of the riparian forest

 The project had already qualified as an excellence project as part of the Hamburg International Building Exhibition in 2009.
-In 2014, the project was awarded first prize in Los Angeles as "Best Practice in Working with Nature" by PIANC, one of the world's oldest technical and scientific associations for port and waterway construction and shipping.
+In 2014, the project was awarded first prize in Los Angeles as "Best Practice in Working with Nature" by PIANC, one of the world's oldest technical and scientific associations for harbour and waterway construction and shipping.

 Photo gallery: Construction progress from 2012 to 2022